 SO, I am happy to announce the formation of YFL’s Women’s Money Group!
 The first monthly meeting will take place in Ottawa on Tuesday, February 27th, 2018 from 7 – 9 pm.
 The good news?
 You can check it out for free.
 Why free?
 So that you can participate and determine if it’s a fit for you.
 The idea is to meet once a month, except in August, to tackle a range of topics having to do with money and financial skills.
 There will be guest speakers, monthly follow up webinars, hands-on learning, a chance to ask all of your money-related questions, concrete action steps, and support.
 In July, there will be wine.

-For now, we’ll focus on February’s meeting in which we’ll address the following topic: Overcoming Money Patterns, Beliefs, and Blocks.
+At the February meeting, we’ll address the following topic: Overcoming Money Patterns, Beliefs, and Blocks.
 The best tips and strategies in the world won’t do much for you unless you understand your money patterns and establish habits that serve you.
 Through our interactive, case-based approach, you’ll identify areas that may be holding you back and receive guidance on how to get past behaviours that are hindering your financial progress.
 As part of the February 27th event, you will also have complimentary access to a webinar in mid-March to follow up on your progress and ask questions.

 For those of you who live outside the greater Ottawa area, hold tight: I’m going to offer online meetings starting this fall.
 You’ll have access to the community of like-minded women who are looking to grow their financial confidence and create better options – soon.